Matchmaking API

 , either at random or with a specific SessionName

-(useful for Game Invites, for example), and also enables Session
+(useful for Game Invites, for example), and also enable Session

 filtering using custom properties, in order to only join games with specific configurations.